Events and webhooks

 Individual Events don’t contain very much information on their own.
 This is by design, as the API structure can remain extremely stable and avoid difficult webhook migrations in the future as the Increase API changes.
 If you need additional metadata, such as the amount of the Transaction in the above example, make a GET request to the API for that information.
 You can use the associated_object_type or category fields to determine what resource to fetch from the API.

-If you don’t want to use webhooks, or need to do some batch processing, you can also request Events from the Increase API using the List Events API.
-Events will remain in our systems for up to 30 days.
+If you don’t want to use webhooks, or if you need batch processing, you can also request Events from the Increase API using the List Events API.
+In fact, we recommend polling over webhooks for data synchronization.

 Failures and retries

-In production, if your application returns anything other than a 20x HTTP status code, we’ll retry it up to 10 times with exponentially increasing backoffs.
+In production, if your application returns anything other than a 20x HTTP status code, we’ll retry it up to 7 times with exponentially increasing backoffs.
 In your webhook endpoint implementation, we recommend you place inbound Events into your application’s own queuing system (such as Kafka, Resque, etc) for asynchronous event processing, and returning a 200 response from your endpoint as quickly as possible.
-Because we can't guarantee we'll receive your 200, your webhook implementation should gracefully handle receiving the same webhook multiple times.
+Because we can’t guarantee we’ll receive your 200, your webhook implementation should gracefully handle receiving the same webhook multiple times.

 To avoid queueing issues, we will not retry failed webhooks in the sandbox.